 The exact cause of dermatomyositis is not known.
 It may be an autoimmune disorder.
-The immune system identifies and attacks viruses and bad bacteria in your body.
+The immune system identifies and attacks viruses and harmful bacteria in your body.
 An autoimmune disorder means the immune system begins to attack normal, healthy tissue.

 An infection may trigger dermatomyositis, such as Coxsackie B virus, group A streptococcus, or echovirus.

 Violet-colored, bumpy, or scaly skin rash, especially around the eyes (heliotrope rash), upper back, elbows, or knucklesItching, especially the scalpSwellingSensitivity to sunlightNail changesSkin nodulesUlceration (in children)

 Weakness especially in hips, thighs, arms or neckAching pain in legs, shoulder, arm, or neckTender musclesDifficulty swallowing and speakingFeverWeight lossAching and color changes in fingers, especially in cold temperaturesJoint pain due to lung involvementShortness of breathSore throat (most common symptom in children)

 You will be asked about your symptoms and medical history.
 A physical exam will be done.
 You may be referred to a specialist for further evaluation.

 Your bodily fluids and tissues may be tested.
 This can be done with: Blood tests